 Our financial services customer uses a third-party application which provides regulatory compliance reporting.

-Key users run a report each day which was taking 25-30 minutes to complete.
-After migration to a VDI desktop user environment the time to run this report was now taking up to an hour.
-This could potentially cause a delay to other operations that were required for compliance.
+Key users ran a report each day that took 25-30 minutes to complete.
+After migration to a VDI desktop user environment, the report would take up to an hour, and this meant that time-critical compliance processes might miss their target completion times.

 As part of the move to VDI, the reporting application was packaged to run on a XenApp server.
 The user accessed the published application via an ESXi-based VDI solution.
 The published application used a single active application server and a database server.